Caregiving experts discuss coping mechanisms

 It's important to talk openly and acknowledge the condition, rather than pretend it doesn't exist, the researchers say.
 Chronic illness is often accompanied by depression and anxiety, but people who are open and communicate their feelings tend to need less treatment, report fewer symptoms and retain more independence and physical function.

-The more actively people manage the condition themselves, the better they do.
+The more actively people manage the condition themselves as a coping mechanism, the better they do.
 'Self-management' is the buzz word, and it involves becoming informed about their condition, making their own decisions about treatment (with the help of their physicians and caregivers), and setting their own management goals (what they'll eat, how they'll keep fit, how they'll manage their medications and side effects) rather than passively accepting whatever treatment is doled out to them.
 However, people do seem to have an in-built resistance to taking control of their own health.
-Most patients seem to prefer to adopt the sick role, and blame doctors, nurses and others if they don't get better.
+Most patients seem to prefer to adopt the sick role, and blame doctors, nurses and others if they don't get better as part of their coping mechanisms.
 And people are often loath to make lifestyle changes.
-They are better at keeping medical appointments and taking mediations than adhering to diet and exercise programs.
+They are better at keeping medical appointments and taking medications than adhering to diet and exercise programs.
 So only about a quarter of people with a chronic disease achieve self-management of their illness; this figure should be higher.
 Those who do self-manage report fewer symptoms and fewer disease complications, say the researchers.

-Changing the way they think about their life can also help a person adapt.
+Changing the way they think about their life as part of a larger coping mechanism can also help a person adapt.
 Developing an improved appreciation of life and an enhanced sense of purpose, and strengthening personal relationships, will elevate mood and reduce depression.
 Good support from family and friends helps, and so does having a good GP and specialist and other health workers.
-Ideally doctors should be open-minded and non-judgemental, and they should acknowledge the frustrations and limitations of medical knowledge in treating chronic disease.
+Ideally doctors should be open-minded and non-judgmental, and they should acknowledge the frustrations and limitations of medical knowledge in treating chronic disease.

 The good news

-In about 30 per cent of cases, people with chronic conditions don't make the transition well; they become depressed and deteriorate.
+In about 30 per cent of cases, people with chronic conditions don't make the transition well; they become depressed and deteriorate, in part by adopting poor coping mechanisms.
 But most people eventually adjust, and in fact they tend to achieve a quality of life that is remarkably similar to that of healthy people, say the researchers.
 Some find the illness helps them grow as individuals, endowing them with more courage, resilience, patience, tolerance, compassion and empathy.
 So when your grown children come to visit you, enjoy their company, drink the tea they make you, smile and tell them you're doing fine, with no plans to cut them out of their inheritance – at least not just yet.